 1. You started eating healthier

-One of the most common reasons why young women start pooping more is because they increased their fibre intake, says Dr Rudy Bedford, a gastroenterologist at Providence Saint John’s Health Center in Santa Monica, California.
-So, if you suddenly started pooping more around the time you started adding more vegetables to your diet, that’s likely why.
+One of the most common reasons why young women start pooping a lot in one day is because they increased their fibre intake, says Dr Rudy Bedford, a gastroenterologist at Providence Saint John’s Health Center in Santa Monica, California.
+So, if you suddenly started pooping more around the time you switched your Friday night pizza for a veggie curry, that’s probably it.

 Viral and bacterial infections (think: everything from the flu to E. coli) can cause excessive pooping and diarrhoea, says Dr Staller.
 While this is normal, if you have bloody poop or a fever with it, you should get it checked out.